Recommended Guidelines for Conference

 - Discussants should remember their roles are secondary to

-the presenters’ and that they should limit their remarks to 10 minutes or
+the presenters’ and that they should limit their remarks to 10

-less.
+minutes or less.
 In short, make your point and sit down.

 - As a matter of suggestion, one excellent technique is to

-suggest a panel theme, explain how each paper relates to that theme and end
+suggest a panel theme, explain how each paper relates to that

-by asking each panelist a question that will initiate the Q&A portion
+by asking each panelist a question that will initiate the

-of the panel.
+Q&A portion of the panel.

 - You too should send a brief resume to your panel chair so